 It’s an important question: what are the best pancakes in New York City?
 (We take pancakes seriously here because, well, we know you do, too.)
 It’s easy to find flapjacks in NYC, but why not treat your family to the best pancakes the city has to offer?
 We checked out skillets all over town to serve up the most current roster of NYC’s best, kid-worthy stacks.
-Read on to see our winners, and for more things to do with kids in New York, click here.
+Read on to see the best pancakes NYC has to offer.
+(Looking for more brunch ideas?
+Click here.)
+And for more things to do with kids in New York, click here!

 For The Organic Pancake Served at Chelsea Market: Creamline